 Those of us familiar with the boom of innovation coming from Silicon Valley and the like are privy to see that this paradigm shift in political communication follows a paradigm shift in how we do business.

 Technology empowers individuals to work more efficiently and as a result more productively.
 The power of one employee or one entrepreneur has increased alongside our technological capabilities.
 Automating processes increases our capacity and analytics allows us to improve to our effectiveness.

-Contextual Guidance is reinventing the way the high tech industry is approaching many complicated processes; from employee training to successful change management, it enables users to engage with websites and software as if they were being walked through the whole process.
+Contextual Guidance is reinventing the way the high-tech industry is approaching many complicated processes; from employee training to successful change management, it enables users to engage with websites and software as if they were being walked through the whole process.

-There is an abundance of innovative tools to get just about any job done better, faster, and at a larger scale.
+There is an abundance of innovative tools to get just about any job done better, faster, and on a larger scale.
 Companies and individuals who take advantage of these are coming out ahead but those who don’t are sure to be overrun just as the media was in this election.

 What we saw in the election was that the candidates were taking advantage of communication technologies to out-compete the news media who are notoriously slow at adapting to technology.

 With the rulebook thrown out—and this is especially true for those who are equipped with innovative tools—we can achieve things that were hardly considered possible before.
-Until the final hour, political pundits argued that it would be nearly impossible for our next president to make it through the primaries let alone actually win the election.
+Until the final hour, political pundits argued that it would be nearly impossible for our next president to make it through the primaries, let alone actually win the election.